 - A social enterprise like mine that started with 4 goals is too many.
 My dream was holistic and wide.
 That’s a good thing to start with, but chop it to no more than 2

-- It is very lonely at the top, especially working in an area that many appreciate at a distance but do not feel a need to work in
+- It is very lonely at the top, especially working in an area that many appreciate at a distance but do not feel a need to work or participate in

 Ohrna for me has been a spiritual journey.
 I know I am being moved forward with grace and also veering to the right path at the many forks that keep appearing, the same way.

 This has been an exhilarating journey, one in which I grow a little every single day.
 I do not expect that Ohrna will necessarily become something phenomenal in my life and it is perfectly fine if it does not.
 I got into this for the long haul and I will be gratified if the philosophy and goals I have tried to instill stay alive beyond me.